Imran Farooq: Mohajir Quami Movement

-Assassination, investigation and conviction
+Death

 Farooq was found murdered near his home in North London on 16 September 2010.
 The murder took place at 5:30 p.m. as Farooq was returning home after finishing work at a local pharmacy.

+Investigation

 The Metropolitan Police said they were called on the complaint of a "serious assault" in Green Lane, Edgware, where they found Farooq, who had suffered multiple stab wounds and head injuries.
 Despite the efforts of paramedics, Farooq was pronounced dead.
 An autopsy determined the cause of death as being head trauma and stab wounds to the neck.
 The suspect(s) had fled the scene leaving behind a 14 cm (5 in) knife and a house brick used to commit the crime.

 An unidentified suspect was arrested in December 2010.

 Metropolitan Police Service (MPS) Counter Terrorism Command detectives investigating Farooq's murder believe that he was building his independent political profile in the months before he was killed.

 In June 2013, British police arrested Iftikhar Hussain, a primary suspect in the murder case.
 According to sources familiar with the developments, the detainee is a relative of a top Pakistani politician.
 The arrest was made in response to forensic evidence gathered by the police.
 The Scotland Yard stated that they had sought the Call Detail Record (CDR) along with text messages from the SIM obtained from Hussain.

 According to sources privy to the development at Scotland Yard, the information obtained from the SIM of Iftikhar Hussain has brought previously unknown facts and connections into the limelight.
 According to the Yard, the killing may be politically motivated with the secondary objective of money-laundering.
 However, the police refrained from disclosing the information as the investigation is currently ongoing.

 A prominent Pakistan journalist, Najam Sethi, in his programme Apas ki Baat, stated that Farooq had registered a complaint against threat to life with the London Metropolitan Police prior to his murder.

 Major suspect of the murder case, Khalid Shamim, confessed on 10 November 2016 that all the planning of murder took place on Nine Zero.
 He revealed that 16 September was chosen as the date to murder as a birthday gift to Altaf Hussain.

 On 18 June 2020, ten years since his murder, an anti-terrorism court of Islamabad convicted the three accused namely: Syed Mohsin Ali, Moazzam Ali and Khalid Shamim.
 They were sentenced to life imprisonment and were also imposed a fine of Rs 1.2 million each for the murder.